The year 7 course aims to get students familiar with their local area and teach them the investigative skills required to be a successful geographer.

 Summer Term - The topic of Dynamic coasts will be studied.
 This illustrates how rapidly our coastlines are changing and the factors responsible for it.
 A visit to Lulworth Cove, Durdle Door and Stair Hole will form the basis of a fieldwork investigation.

 Year 7 Trip to Lulworth

-They will then investigate the Geography of food, looking at why some countries have an obesity problem whilst others starvation.
-They will then learn how we can reduce the difference by buying fairtade.
+Winter Term - Students will investigate the Geography of food, looking at why countries have varying access to food.
+They will then learn about Fairtrade and the pros and cons of the idea and label.
 This includes chocolate tasting, T shirt designing and fun Fair trade games!

-The topic of Tourism will be studied – looking at why Tourist destinations change over time, the impacts of tourism – with a focus on Kenya, before taking part in the SWGS geography department Young apprentice.
-Following a trip to Longleat Safari Park they will need to work in a team to design a new UK tourist attraction, before putting their ideas forward – Who will be Hired!?
+Summer Term - The topic of Tourism will be studied – looking at why Tourist destinations change over time, the impacts of tourism, before taking part in the SWGS geography department Young apprentice.
+Following a trip to Longleat Safari Park they will need to work in a team to design a new UK tourist attraction, before putting their ideas forward – Who will be Hired?

 Year 8 Trip to Longleat

 The major theme of this year is global issues.